 Phone: (202) 336-5979

-Medical insurance for the intern and his or her immediate family is provided at no charge or minimal charge, depending upon the program selected.
+Medical insurance for the intern and their immediate family is provided at no charge or minimal charge, depending upon the program selected.
 Dental insurance is also provided.

 Vacation, state holidays and paid educational leave are available.